1skepta/todo_app/README.md

 ## Known Issues

-- I'm having issues between toggling between day and night mode.
+- Toggling between day and night mode.
+When you choose night mode, the background colors change but the background color of the text also has to change which i am facing difficulties with.